4dsoftware/rea/README.md

 # Response Envelope Analysis (REA)

-This analytical tool enables the determination of drug combination effects (1) without knowing the inhibition mechanism of drugs and (2) in all scales, from local to global.
+This analytical tool enables the determination of drug combination effects (i.e., synergy, additivity, or antagonism) at local, regional, and global levels without knowing the inhibition mechanism of drugs.

 ## Tutorial